marzer/poxy/README.md

 This project is published under the terms of the [MIT license](https://github.com/marzer/poxy/blob/main/LICENSE.txt).

-Significant credit must go to Vladimír Vondruš ([mosra]) and his amazing [m.css] framework.
-Poxy bundles a fork of m.css, used per the [MIT/Expat license](https://github.com/mosra/m.css/blob/master/COPYING) (which can also be found in the installed python package).
+Significant credit must go to Vladimír Vondruš ([mosra]) and his amazing [m.css] Doxygen theme.
+Poxy bundles a fork of m.css, used per the [MIT/Expat license](https://github.com/marzer/poxy/blob/main/poxy/data/m.css/COPYING)
+(which can also be found in the installed python package).

 [m.css]: https://mcss.mosra.cz/documentation/doxygen/
 [mosra]: https://github.com/mosra